 I calibrate the model to match the level and cross-section of liquid assets and unsecured debt held by households in the United States.
-The supply of liquid assets is endogenous, and to close the model it comes from bonds issued by the household sector and the government.2 The stochastic process for aggregate productivity is calibrated using historical data on total factor productivity.
-The process for credit supply is estimated by matching the persistence and the volatility of the real risk-free rate in the data.
-The benefits of that approach are twofold.
-First, it guarantees that precautionary motives in the model are consistent with the properties of the risk-free rate, and therefore are well estimated.
-Second, it circumvents the difficulty of identifying time series for credit supply shocks in the data.
-In comparison, these estimates imply less risk than available estimates directly based on changes in credit card limits, and therefore they provide a lower bound on aggregate precautionary savings.3
+The supply of liquid assets is endogenous and consists of the bonds issued by the household sector and the government.2 The stochastic process for aggregate productivity is calibrated externally using historical data on total factor productivity.
+The process for the tightness of borrowing constraints is calibrated internally to match the persistence and the volatility of the real risk-free rate in the data.
+This approach has two benefits.
+First, it circumvents the difficulty of identifying a long time series of credit supply shocks in the data.
+In comparison, the values that I obtain imply less variations than available estimates directly based on changes in credit limits.
+Therefore, they provide a lower bound on aggregate precautionary savings due to credit supply shocks.
+Second, it guarantees that precautionary motives in the model are consistent with historical values of the risk-free rate, and therefore are correctly estimated.